craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 After a reorganization, the Arthurian forces would begin an assault on Kanielkiln; the Cenvan Ranger Companies would be tasked with the encirclement of the city as the Knights and the Infantry would assault the eastern entrance of the city.

+While the initial assault proved fruitful, as the Arthurians quickly breached the eastern wall, progress became terribly slow.
+Through no fault of the Arthurians, they continued to face significant losses.
+As these losses continued, the thought that

 ```
 ## Battle of Odaya